open-source-labs/SeeQR/roadmap.md

 - General

-    - Refactor codebase to elimiate prop-drilling allowing for future iterability.
+    - Refactor codebase to elimiate <strong>prop-drilling</strong> allowing for future iterability.

     - Update ui of the initial landing page of application with cloud database instructions